Chair of Trustees

 Read Christine's reflections on 25 years with The Disabilities Trust.

-With direct experience of UK and international NGOs, Chris’s previous roles have included Head of European Corporate Affairs at BT, Director of Communications at Sellafield Ltd, Europe's largest nuclear site, and at A4e Ltd, now PeoplePlus.
+Chris’s previous roles have included Head of European Corporate Affairs at BT, Director of Communications at Sellafield Ltd, Europe's largest nuclear site, and at A4e Ltd, now PeoplePlus.
 He was Director for Europe at the Salzburg Global Seminar and worked at The Law Society, Help the Aged and for a member of Parliament earlier in his career.
 Chris’s diverse experience includes working as a journalist in the UK and Latin America, writing for the FT and The Economist, and broadcasting for the BBC World Service.

 Sara has had a long career dedicating herself to people who need social care.
 Starting as a volunteer supporting people with learning disabilities, she has worked as a service provider and as a commissioner for people of all ages with health and social care needs.
 Sara has a degree in Psychology and is a qualified Social Worker with an MBA who is passionate about delivering outstanding care that meets customer expectations.